 6. Don’t let stress build up

 Stress and anxiety aren’t just the preserve of adults.
-Children too worry about all sorts of things: their parents arguing, a new school, friendships, tests or following a traumatic event such as a car accident.
-Give them the chance to talk about it and work out solutions to the situation – if left unexplored, stress can develop into permanent feelings of anxiety.
+Children also worry about all sorts of things.
+Research conducted by Benenden Health found that during the coronavirus pandemic, children have been worried about not understanding what’s been going on, missing friends, missing out on education and their friends and their health.
+Give them the chance to talk about it, ask what they are stressed about and work out solutions together – if left unexplored, stress can develop into permanent feelings of anxiety.

 7. Happy hands

+Helping children understand that washing their hands is the best way to protect against coronavirus may help ease some of their health worries.
 Proper hand washing should take as long as singing happy birthday twice – something all children know how to do!
-Hand washing before eating can help avoid stomach upsets, threadworms and food poisoning as well as all manner of coughs, colds and even eye infections.
 It can very easily become a habit – especially if you’re singing.